axenhook/log/README.md

-# log_mm
+# log system
-log for multi module project in c
+log system for multi module project in c language, runs on windows or linux os.